 Prosperous Port Lincoln, the 'Tuna Capital of the World', overlooks broad Boston Bay on the southern end of Eyre Peninsula.
 It's a raffish fishing town a long way from anywhere, but the vibe here is energetic (dare we say progressive!).

 If not for a lack of fresh water, Port Lincoln might have become the South Australian capital.
-These days it's salt water (and the tuna therein) that keeps the town ticking.
+These days it's salt water (and the tuna therein) that keeps the town ticking over.
 The grassy foreshore is a busy promenade, and there are some good pubs, eateries and aquatic activities here to keep you out of trouble.